Learn How To Turn Clutter Into Cash Machines and Simplify Your Life

 According to the Cost of Wedding, the current US Wedding Dress average price ranges from $912–$1,520, depending on what state a person is buying their dress in.
 Selling your wedding dress can be a touchy subject.

 There can be sentimental value and the thought of handing it down one day.
 That ugly bridesmaid dress is another issue.
 Get the estimated value at PreOwnedWeddingDress.com.

 You can also list your dress at sites like BravoBride.com, BrideMaidTrade.com, Tradesy.com, NearlyNewlywed.com.
 If the price is right you may just turn that Wedding Dress into cash.

 Smartphone Apps That Turn Clutter Into Cash

 Are we just getting lazy?
 What can’t our smartphones do?
-When was the last time you actually made a call with your smartphone?
-Can you write down your best friends phone number now?
+When was the last time you actually made a call to your smartphone?
+Can you write down your best friend’s phone number now?
 Do you know your own phone number?
 Smartphones Are The Devil.
 LOL.

 Smartphones may not be The Devil but it is true that you can sell your clutter from your smartphone.
 I know, it sounds a little strange but why not?
 Here we go:

 Poshmark, allows you to buy and sell clothing just like you would on eBay.

 Kidizen, focuses on upscale kids’ clothing.

 OfferUp, Like Craigslist, this platform is meant for in-person exchanges.